-(1) The draft report will be printed and circulated to Members of a committee.

-- (2) The report will be considered paragraph by paragraph or groups of paragraphs and a question put "That the paragraph [or paragraphs] or the paragraph or paragraphs (as amended) stand part of the report". - (3) A Member may move amendments to a paragraph at the time it is under consideration. - (4) After all paragraphs and appendices (if any) have been considered, the question will be put "That the draft report (or the draft report, as amended), be the Report of the Committee". - (5) Any division on a question relating to the adoption of the draft report must be included in the Committee's report to the Council.
+- (1) The draft report will be printed and circulated to Members of a committee. - (2) The report will be considered paragraph by paragraph or groups of paragraphs and a question put "That the paragraph/s (as amended) stand part of the report". - (3) A Member may move amendments to a paragraph at the time it is under consideration. - (4) After all paragraphs and appendices (if any) have been considered, the question will be put "That the draft report (as amended), be the report of the Committee". - (5) Any division on a question relating to the adoption of the draft report must be included in the committee's report to the Council.